Delivering for Canadians:

 Event Overview

-Join us October 29 from 8:00-11:30am for an educational forum with leading technology and acquisition experts respecting procurement strategies and approaches being used by the Government of Canada to deliver successful IM/IT projects for Canadians.
+On October 29, from 8:00 to 11:30 am, an educational forum was held with leading technology and acquisition experts to discuss procurement strategies and approaches used by the Government of Canada in delivering successful IM/IT projects for Canadians.

-The pandemic demonstrated the power of outcome-based project management to rapidly respond to the urgent needs of Canadians.
-Define a problem and ask industry experts to deliver a solution.
-However, today, even in Budget communications, IT procurement is noted more for being a roadblock than a means to a solution.
+The pandemic had demonstrated the power of outcome-based project management to respond rapidly to Canadians' urgent needs by defining a problem and enlisting industry experts to deliver a solution.
+However, even in recent budget communications, IT procurement was more often noted as a roadblock than as a means to a solution.

-Procurement methodologies and project management strategies can and need to be improved to ensure efficiency and delivery.
-Faced with financial cutbacks and ongoing recruitment challenges, an increasing number of departments and agencies will have no choice but to turn to outcome-based projects to achieve digital transformation on time and on budget.
+It was emphasized that procurement methodologies and project management strategies could and should be improved to ensure efficiency and delivery.
+With financial cutbacks and ongoing recruitment challenges, a growing number of departments and agencies would increasingly have to rely on outcome-based projects to achieve digital transformation on time and on budget.

 Location